cwebd/k3os-vagrant/README.md

 When using libvrt the virtual machine machine can be used to access and review the boxes.

+When adding multiple servers to avoid a race condition bring up server1 first and ensure that this is online, then add additional servers individually into the cluster until at the desired amount.

 ## Updating k3os configuration information

 When the .vagrantuser k3os configuration is updated, run: